Why Early Literacy?

 Children of color face tremendous barriers to receiving an early education.

-According to The Education Trust, only 1% of Latino children and 4% of Black children are enrolled in high-quality state-funded preschool programs.
+According to The Education Trust, a study analyzing 25 states and D.C. found that only 1% of Latino children and 4% of Black children are enrolled in high-quality state-funded preschool programs.

 Lack of early education funding for the most critical years of development.

-According to the Scope Educational Research Foundation, roughly 85% of the brain’s core structure is formed by age 3 yet majority of investments in education begin at age five.
+According to the High Scope Educational Research Foundation, roughly 85% of the brain’s core structure is formed by age 3 yet the majority of investments in education don't begin until age five.

 Early intervention leads to lifelong benefits